Your professional references are your three most recent bosses, right? Wrong.

 Almost all reference calls are going to include this question: “Would you hire and work with this candidate again if you had the opportunity to?”

-If your previous boss demonstrates any hesitation in offering a positive response to that question, it can be a major red flag.
+It can be a major red flag if your previous boss demonstrates any hesitation in offering a positive response to that question.

 Too many candidates make the mistake of simply listing their most recent employers without considering what those particular people may actually say about them.